riboflavin/test-framer-sync/compare/fathom-vs-granola.md

 | Language Support                  | ✅ Multiple languages| ❌ English only      |
 | Desktop App                       | ❌ No (Web-based)    | ✅ Yes (Mac-only)    |
 | iPhone & Android Apps             | ✅ Yes (Both)        | ❌ No                |
-**Fathom**: Companies looking for a free tool with Zoom and calendar integration might find Fathom appealing.
-However, its limitations in supporting in-person meetings and local recording could hinder its usefulness in certain scenarios.
+Fathom may appeal to individuals or businesses seeking a free tool with Zoom and calendar integration, multi-language support, and compatibility with platforms like HubSpot and Notion.
+However, it lacks features for in-person meetings and local recording, limiting its practicality for users looking to enhance their meeting experiences.

-**Granola**: Individuals or businesses seeking a free plan and easy-to-use tool may consider Granola.
-While it lacks deep integrations with popular platforms like HubSpot and Notion, its Mac desktop app and local recording feature could be beneficial.
+On the other hand, Granola could be suitable for those desiring a straightforward and free solution with easy usability, Mac desktop app support, and a focus on in-person meetings and local recording.
+Nevertheless, its lack of integrations with popular platforms and absence of an automation engine may hinder users looking for a more comprehensive tool to streamline their meeting processes.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.